Publish Web Deployment of an ASP.NET Web Forms Application

-Deploying an ASP.NET application via the Publish Wizard method is very similar to the Xcopy Deployment of a Windows Forms Application method.
+Deploying an ASP.NET Web Forms application via the Publish Wizard method is very similar to the Xcopy Deployment of a Windows Forms Application method.
 The difference is that you can upload application files to the Web Server without leaving Visual Studio.
 All the other steps are the same.

 Open the MySolution solution in Visual Studio.
 In the Solution Explorer, expand the MySolution.Web\References folder.
 Select assemblies whose names start with “DevExpress”.
 If you use Entity Framework, third-party controls or modules, select their assemblies as well.
 In the Properties window, set the CopyLocal property to True.